Victoria Connections package

 - Horsham Agriculture SmartWater for Grains project

-- Municipal wastewater will be converted into high quality irrigation water improving water quality for agricultural use in the Horsham region.
+- Municipal wastewater will be converted into high quality irrigation water to secure and expand vital agricultural research and innovation, and enhance the water security of agriculture and high value amenity users in the Horsham region.

 - Victoria’s Emergency Water Supply Point Network

-- Twelve Emergency Water Supply Points will be constructed, repaired and upgraded to support the agricultural industry during drought conditions and other emergency periods.
+- At least twelve Emergency Water Supply Points will be either constructed, repaired or upgraded to support the agricultural industry during drought conditions and other emergency periods.

 - Bacchus Marsh Resilience and Critical Infrastructure

-- Channels will be upgraded with new pipelines providing water saving of up to 100 megalitres per annum for irrigators.
+- Channels will be upgraded with new pipelines providing improved water security and water saving of up to 100 megalitres per annum.

 - Macalister Resilience and Critical Infrastructure

-- Pipes will be upgraded to transfer water between channels, creating more resilient systems for up to 80 per cent of Macalister Irrigation District customers.
+- Pipes will be upgraded to transfer water between channels, creating a more resilient delivery system for up to 80 per cent of Macalister Irrigation District customers.

 - Sunday Creek Irrigation and Reconfiguration project

 - Sunday Creek Irrigation Scheme will be reconfigured by constructing a new pipeline to directly supply water from the Murray River through Sunday Creek.
-This will address 1,407 megalitres of water losses per annum.
+This will provide improved water security for irrigators and enable recovery of an estimated 668 ML of system losses per annum from Lake Moodemere.